iwilare/category-theory-course-2025/2025-02-14 - Lecture 3 - Other categories, Prog, preorders.md

 - *(Arrows).* A type with one element when a city can be reached by a series of Finnair flights.
 - *(Identities.)* Staying in the same city counts as a series of flights.
 - *(Composition).*

-# Categories where one picks a different notion of equality

-The category of programs can be thought of in many different ways.

-- Programs under syntactic equivalence: two program symbols are equal when they have the same source code.
-- Programs under temporal equivalence: two program symbols are equal when they have the
-- Programs under behavioural equivalence: two programs symbols are ...

 ### Other examples of categories: